Packing Tips from The Secure-store

 - Remove bags from vacuum cleaners.
 There maybe bugs in there that decide to mate and multiply.
 Not something you want to come back to!

-Finally, have an ‘essentials’ box.
+Another really helpful tip is to have an ‘essentials’ box.
 Keep a kettle, mugs, milk, tea or coffee and sugar.
 Alternatively soft drinks or water in plastic bottles.
 A few snacks can also work well.
 Also, pens, paper, marker pens and packing tape. label all boxes on 2 or more sides.

 Packing Tips – A slightly more off beat idea is to take a few electric light bulbs and toilet rolls.
 If you are moving house it is amazing how many people remove light bulbs before they leave the house they sold.
 Rather than stumble around in the dark, simply take a few spare light bulbs.
 Similarly for toilet rolls.
 That is one thing you really do not want to be without late at night.